-The Order-to-Cash process is often one of the last process areas that transitions to a Shared Services or a Business Services delivery model.
-The reasons O2C processes are usually last is that these processes are closer to the customer, resulting in significant influence and oversight being required by individual business units and geographies.
+The Order-to-Cash process is often one of the last process areas that transition to a Shared Services or a Business Services delivery model.
+The reason O2C processes are usually last is that these processes are closer to the customer, resulting in significant influence and oversight being required by individual business units and geographies.
 Since company revenues and profitability are tightly linked with customer experience, there is often hesitancy from business owners to relinquish control of the underlying work processes that are a part of Order-to-Cash.

 The results for many companies from this tight control of O2C include non-standard business processes, unnecessary complexity, and decentralized work activities in local geographies.
-While decentralized processes can create high-touch delivery for customers, maintaining processes that are of the highest quality requires significant staffing and often re-work when work-steps are frequently inconsistent or broken and transitions between work activities are not standardized or clearly defined.
+While decentralized processes can create high-touch delivery for customers, maintaining processes that are of the highest quality requires significant staffing and often re-work when work steps are frequently inconsistent or broken and transitions between work activities are not standardized or clearly defined.

 Utilizing a GPO model eliminates barriers to achieving standard processes and results in greater centralization of work activities based on the underlying requirements to complete the work, instead of being based on the needs of a divergent set of business owners with limited experience in O2C and conflicting approaches for how work should be performed.
 While regional and local differences are possible, starting with a position that processes should be standard globally and across all lines of business with deviations only when necessary, can be a very powerful approach.
 This design is even more effective when individual processes are closely managed by a single Global Process Owner.